 What are different types of leadership styles?

-The thing with defining leadership styles is that most people can’t be neatly put into one box.
+The thing with defining different styles of leadership is that most people can’t be neatly put into one box.
 You will find that you often identify with more than one style, or you’re capable of switching your style around, depending on the situation.

 Leadership style has the impact of attracting or repelling employees, so it’s an important consideration before hiring.